Beargull/Language-Learning-Tools/README.md

 Tier List for Mandarin-English translation from my experience (could be different for other languages)

 S - SOGOU

-A - DEEPL, ALIBABA, BIGDADDYTENCENT, GOOGLE
+A - DEEPL, ALIBABA, TENCENT, GOOGLE

 B - YOUDAO, BING

 C - BAIDU